These warning signs from places all over the globe show just how funny the English language can be when it’s lost in translation.

 On a poster at Kencom

-In a Bangkok Temple
+In a Bangkok temple

 It is forbidden to enter a woman, even a foreigner, if dressed as a man.

-A cocktail lounge in Norway
+In a cocktail lounge in Norway

 Ladies are requested not to have children in the bar.

-A doctor’s office in Rome
+In a doctor’s office in Rome

 Specialist in women and other diseases.

-Dry cleaners in Bangkok
+In a dry cleaners in Bangkok

 Drop your trousers here for the best results.